-How to replace the purge pump oil
+Replacement of purge pump oil

-- (a) Drain out the purge pump oil by opening the drain cock - (b) Close the drain cock and remove the oil charge port cap at the top of the purge pump. - (c) Pour new oil through the oil charge port up to the center of sight glass. - (d) Install the oil charge port cap
+- (a) Drain out the purge pump oil by opening the drain cock - (b) Close the drain cock and remove the charge port cap. - (c) Pour new oil through the charge port up to the center of sight glass. - (d) Install the charge port cap